pombredanne/mlibre-detect_linux_distro/readme.md

 ~~~python
     python test.py
 ~~~
-##It's tested on these distributions:
+##It's tested on these distributions
 * arch

 >note: probably it's work on all distribution, but i don't test.